 The study sought to determine the respondent's level of agreement with statements relating to the influence of career growth opportunities on employee retention.
-From the study findings, the majority of the respondents disagreed with the statements that; seminars and workshops are used regularly to increase the staff competencies as shown by a mean of 2.00, job shadowing was used to require skills to grow into a particular career path as shown by a mean of 2.08, and that job rotations are used regularly to encourage multi-skilling of staff as shown by a mean of 2.19.
+From the study findings, the majority of the respondents disagreed with the statements that; seminars and workshops are used regularly to increase the staff competencies as shown by a mean of 2.00, job shadowing was used to require skills to grow into a particular career path as shown by a mean of 2.19.
 The respondents further disagreed with the statement that job shadowing was commonly used to allow staff to acquire exposure to the different career options, as shown by a mean of 2.25.
 Every employee undergoes relevant training to prepare them for upward mobility, as shown by a mean of 2.29.
 The study's findings were consistent with Yang, Liu, & Zhang (2015), who found that that lack of work support negatively and directly impacts nurse turnover intention.
 The study also found that career growth opportunities increased employee retention.